-An example of MARA's current involvement:
+An example of MoARA's current involvement:

-- CATAK project: The project (9 mln, US\$ spent on 5000 ha) is supported by the World Bank and applied in a few areas (e.g. Kayseri, Isparta) that include Ramsar sites.
+- CATAK programme: The project (9 mln, US\$ spent on 5000 ha) is supported by the World Bank and applied in a few areas (e.g. Kayseri, Isparta) that include Ramsar sites.
 This project aims to help farmers implement technologies and ways of working to reduce water use and increase soil quality by fighting erosion and overgrazing.
 The project's main principles are 1.
 Using low water demanding crop types; 2.
 Using appropriate irrigation techniques and 3.
 Improvement of agricultural fields.
 Farmers can receive subsidies if e.g.:

-- They use a rotation scheme where land is not planted continuously each year but left fallow once in a few years and use better plowing techniques (40\$ per hectare); - They use a drip-irrigation system, select crops that have a low water demand, and use organic fertilizers (90\$ per hectare); - They prevent overgrazing, wind erosion by putting fences and/or if they collect stones (40\$ per hectare).
+They use a rotation scheme where land is not planted continuously each year but left fallow once in a few years and use better plowing techniques (40\$ per hectare);

+They use a drip-irrigation system, select crops that have a low water demand, and use organic fertilizers (90\$ per hectare);

-MARA will try to continue this subsidy system when the current project has finished, by using internal funds.
-MARA will also enlarge the area where the subsidy system is applicable, but this will depend on the willingness of municipalities to co-operate. - EU project: Capacity building project on genetic resources (seeds)
+They prevent overgrazing, wind erosion by putting fences and/or if they collect stones (40\$ per hectare).
+MoARA will try to continue this subsidy system when the current project has finished, by using internal funds.
+MoARA will also enlarge the area where the subsidy system is applicable, but this will depend on the willingness of municipalities to co-operate.